salvadornm/cerisse/docs/tips.md

 PATH="/home/snm/work/cerisse/bin:$PATH"
 ```

 where `/home/snm/work/cerisse` corresponds to the installation directory.
-Current options are **clean** (_all_) to remove old results and temporary directories. **visit** to prepare data for input into Visit, **plot**, which will crete a snaphsot of the density, **backup** (_dirname_) will save simualytion data and main files into a backup directory
+Type `cerisse help` or `cerisse` to view available options.
+Clean files between runs and MPI run are the most common `ceriise clean` and `cerisse run`.

 ## Documentation Editing

-Althoigh the main documentation is onine in Gitbooks.
-It is possible to generate the documentation by locally typing in the parent directory: `$ mkdocs serve` and the point the browser to [127.0.0.1.8000](http://127.0.0.1:8000) in your browser.
-The formatting of this documentation may be off (inline equations in particular) and not all images wikk appear.
+Although the main documentation is onine in Gitbooks, it is possible to generate the documentation by locally typing in the parent directory: `$ mkdocs serve` and the point the browser to [127.0.0.1.8000](http://127.0.0.1:8000) in your browser.
+The formatting of this documentation may be off (inline equations in particular) and images will not appear.

-You may need to install the `python-markdown-math` extension for rendering equations and the `markdown-callouts` extension for correctly displaying the warning and note blocks.
-For help editing the documentation visit [mkdocs.org](https://www.mkdocs.org).
+You may need to install the `python-markdown-math` extension for rendering equations.
+For help visit [mkdocs.org](https://www.mkdocs.org).
+Extensions are listed in the file `mkdocs.yaml`

 ## Python environments (for poetry)